DylanSullins/CS303A2/README.md

 * In a terminal, in the directory where you created your output file, run the command *"./output"*, where output is the filename for the executable you created.

 ## Screen Shots
-Screenshots are located in the ScreenShots directory.
+Screenshots are located in the Screenshots directory.